n0rdp0l/n0rdp0l.github.io/src/content/blog/set-seed-for-your-arch-setup.md

 </div>

-I want to talk about how I got here, because for a long time I assumed this kind of setup was for people with a computer science degree, and it turns out the opposite is closer to true.
+I want to talk about how I got here, because for a long time I assumed this kind of setup was for people with a computer science degree or hardcore tinkerers.

 ## Why Arch stopped looking intimidating